Financial-Times/o-header-services/README.md

 **logo**
 - the name of a logo from the [logos image set](https://registry.origami.ft.com/components/logo-images@1.8.0).
 Defaults to the FT logo.

+To use a logo that is **not** the FT logo, the logo can be modified in one of two ways:
+- By using a logo name from the logo image set (e.g. 'origami')
+- By passing in a full url or data url that points at the SVG you want to use as a logo (e.g. 'https://www.example.com/logo.svg').
+Bear in mind that you can also run your chosen SVG through the [Image Service's URL Builder](https://www.ft.com/__origami/service/image/v2/docs/url-builder), which will optimise the image and provide a URL for it.

 In this example we include only the styles for a [primary navigation](#primary-navigation) with the [bleed modifier](#bleed-header).
 We opt to use the Origami logo from the [logo image set](https://registry.origami.ft.com/components/logo-images@1.8.0).

 ```scss
 	@import 'o-header-services/main';